dustincys/en/about/index.md

 comments: no
 ---

-This blog theme forks at [Xie Yihui](http://yihui.name), a distinctive statistician.:
+This blog theme is forked from [Xie Yihui's blog](http://yihui.name), who's a distinctive statistician.